What are the differences between the Chinese and Western Android app markets?

 How do I upload my app to third-party stores?

-First, you need to figure out which stores you want to upload your app to.
+You need to figure out which stores you want to upload your app to.

-Then, you need to setup an account with each of the app stores you’ve chosen.
+You need to setup an account with each of the app stores you’ve chosen.

-Last, you need to provide legal documentation and a localized APK to get approved by each individual app store.
+You need to provide legal documentation and a localized APK to get approved by each individual app store.

 This process can take months to complete if you don’t have a strong understanding of the market and a good grasp of the Chinese language.